CPF Moves To Make Before 2022 Ends: Enjoy Tax Relief and Grow Your Retirement Savings

 You can top up to your, your children or your loved one’s:

-- CPF SA/RA only under the Retirement Sum Topping Up Scheme (RSTU) (tax relief available)
+1. CPF SA only under the Retirement Sum Topping Up Scheme (RSTU) [non-tax deductible].

-Here’s how much it could potentially compound to if you were to do a lump sum top-ups to their CPF Account via the Retirement Sum Topping Up Scheme (RSTU):
+Here’s how much you need to top up to their CPF SA via the Retirement Sum Topping Up Scheme (RTSU) when they are age 0 with the magic of compound interest:

 Your child could be a millionaire once they turn 55 years old. 🤯

-Note: The amount that your child can receive is the current Full Retirement Sum (FRS) less net Special Account (SA) balance and net amounts withdrawn from SA for investments that are still active.
+Note: The amount that your child can receive is the current FRS less net Special Account (SA) balance and net amounts withdrawn from SA for investments that are still active.

 4. Giving Your Parents Allowance via CPF